revaturelabs/interviewquestions/InterviewSpecificQuestions/HTML-CSS/HTML.md

 <details> <summary> <b> Show Answer </b> </summary>
 <blockquote>

-Yes both of these elements can be added multiple times in a webpages.
+Yes, both of these elements can be added multiple times in a webpage.
 And both of these tags are designed to serve a crucial purpose in relation to their parent section.
 In **HTML5** not only Page body but section and article elements also contains header and footer elements, although the use of multiple footers is always not required.

 </blockquote>
 </details>